 For instance, are their valuable pages missing?
 Perhaps they have been blocked by a misconfiguration.
 Have certain pages been demoted?
 Perhaps it’s simply an issue of 301 redirects and you need to look into the page itself.
 Are there certain pages that you don’t recognise?
 Maybe it’s a matter of your CMS settings being misconfigured or spammy, off-theme pages.
 You should also take the time to perform a few branded queries.
 If you can’t find them, then there may be suspicious results overtaking them.

 While raw weblogs have always been considered to be a crucial part of online marketing, GDPR, or General Data Protection Regulation, is going to make it a little more challenging to get to.
 Nevertheless, Singapore business owners should make sure that they access internet protocols (IPs) recorded on every page visited on their website, including those that they may not have a Google Analytics tracking code for.

 Parsing logs enable you to find IPs so that you can determine if the same group of IPs has been probing into your website for configuration weakness.
 You can identify scrapers so that you know if someone has been trying to pull down your content en masse.
 You will be able to identify response issues so that you will know if you’re having server issues where you wouldn’t ordinarily expect to find them.
 This may take some time, but it’s definitely worth it in the long run.

-As with any analytics package, there are several things that you could focus on.
+As with any analytics package, there are several things that you could focus on for Google Analytics.
 However, there are a few elements that hold more weight.
 For example, you should consider your bounce rate and if there are any outliers.
 You should think about your session duration and if they are becoming abbreviated.
 Take into account all traffic referrals and all traffic channels and if there are certain sources that are sending significantly more or less traffic in comparison to the times in which your website rankings were better.
 Does this traffic seem fake?